hhelium/NIR_data/README.md

     * plastic
     * glass
 2. A total of 54 different daily used objects were selected.
-    * This material/objectselection pattern would expand the universality of our datasets.
+    * Expand the universality of our datasets.
-    * For each object 10 sample were selected for data collection
+    * For each object, 10 sample were selected for data collection
-    * For each sample about 30 nir spectra was collected using SciO sensor
+    * For each sample, about 30 nir spectra was collected using SciO sensor
     * The number of nir spectra collected for each sample dependon the size of the sample.

 3. Python codes for several preprocesing method are also included.